 Leucanthemum vulgare

 Commonly planted in gardens and cemeteries, this beautiful flower is hiding an aggressive nature.
 We have found it completely taking over native wildflower meadows and natural areas, greatly reducing the biodiversity of the ecosystems it invades.
-While pollinators may visit them, many of our native insects specialize on particular native species and cannot utilize these plants.

 Common Tansy